bijoutrouvaille/jquery.sample/README.md

 ```

-###Map Structure
+### Map Structure

 ```javascript
 map = {'selector/property' : 'data key name', repeat... }
 ```

 Special properties are: html, text (alias: txt), value (alias: val), checked, and options.
-All others, will be added as tag attributes.
+All others, will be added as element's attributes.

-###Html Strings
+### Html Strings

-You can use `var sampledHtml = $.sample (html, data, map)` to obtain an html string of sampled results directly,
+You can use `var sampledHtml = $.sample(html, data, map)` to obtain an html string of sampled results directly,
 the rest of the syntax being the same as described above.

-Now go sample some stuff!
+Now you can sample some stuff!

 ## License